 Our Second Party Opinions (SPOs) are subject to internal quality control at three levels (Analyst, Project Manager and Quality Reviewer).
 If necessary, this process is complemented by a final review and validation by the Expertise Committee and Supervisor.
-A right of complaint and recourse is guaranteed to all companies under our review, following three levels: first, the team in contact with the company; then the Executive Director in charge of Methods, Innovation & Quality; and finally, V.E's Scientific Council.
+A right of complaint and recourse is guaranteed to all companies under our review.